-If you have been injured after slipping and falling, Los Angeles personal injury attorney Sean Salamati recommends that you proceed with caution when it comes to social media.
+If you have been injured after slipping and falling on someone else’s property, Los Angeles slip and fall attorney Sean Salamati recommends that you proceed with caution when it comes to social media.

-To avoid these pitfalls, slip and fall plaintiffs may consider changing the settings on all their social media accounts to private, meaning only certain people will have access to their posts.
-While that is a wise step to take, savvy insurance companies and their investigators can still find a way to get access to your account.
-And if not, the defendant can always subpoena your social media posts, so the judge may order you to turn it all over to the opposition.
+To safeguard their right to compensation, many slip-and-fall injury victims change the settings on all social media accounts to private, meaning only certain people can access their posts.
+While that is a wise step, savvy insurance companies and their investigators can still find a way to access your account.
+If they fail to access, the defendant can always subpoena your social media posts, so the judge may order you to turn it all over to the opposition.

-Given how much is at stake in your slip and fall case, it makes sense to work with an experienced personal injury lawyer at the Salamati Law Firm who knows the tactics that insurance company investigators will use to try to weaken your case, and can advise you how best to avoid any unnecessary social media pitfalls while your claim awaits resolution.
+Given how much is at stake in your case, it makes sense to work with an experienced personal injury lawyer at the Salamati Law Firm who knows the tactics that insurance company investigators will use to try to weaken your case and can advise you how best to avoid any unnecessary social media pitfalls while your claim awaits resolution.